nextflow-io/nextflow/docs/config.rst

 7. Values defined within the pipeline script itself (e.g. ``main.nf``)

-When more than one of these options for specifying configurations are used, they are merged, so that the settings in the first override the same settings that appearing in the second, and so on.
+When more than one of these options for specifying configurations are used, they are merged, so that the settings in the first override the same settings appearing in the second, and so on.

 .. tip::
   If you want to ignore any default configuration files and use only a custom one, use ``-C <config file>``.